Consequences of Unauthorized Work

 For those students on an F-1 student visa, on-campus employment is available and generally permitted as long as the student’s employment does not exceed 20 hours per week while school is in session.
 Examples of on-campus work include work-study, assistantships, and fellowships.
 All students must check-in with the O.I.A. before they begin working on campus to ensure that they are authorized to work.
 Students on work-study or working through the Hire Juilliard process will be required by those offices to check-in with the O.I.A. before they start working; all other on-campus hires must also be cleared for employment by the O.I.A.
 On-campus employment and employment through Hire Juilliard Performers is not considered OPT or CPT.

-For any employment off campus, including professional engagements, accompanying, teaching, etc., Practical Training is available to F-1 students who have been lawfully enrolled at Juilliard on a full-time basis for at least one full academic year.
+F-1 students qualify for off-campus work authorization after they’ve been at in good standing for at least one academic year at the college level.
+(AD students are exempt from this restriction.
 An eligible F-1 student may request employment authorization for practical training in a position that is directly related to his or her major field of study.
-Request forms for practical training can be found on our "Helpful Links for International Students" page.
+Request forms for practical training can be found on the O.I.A. website.
 There are two types of practical training available:

 Students in Other Visa Categories